WabalabaKing/TeamDragon/README.md

   	Pushed all initial sizing project to repo

 ##  02/03/2021
-	Team decided on One engine two intake/ twin-turbojet, in take at root of wing.
+	Team decided on one engine two intake/ twin-turbojet, intake at root of wing.
-	Decide what kind of intake.
 	Aspect ratio between 6-7.
 	Wing area around 200 sqft

 	#Working on fuselage length
+	#Decide what kind of intake